thursdaybw/BasiqVoyager/README.md

-# Project Title: Basiq API Integration for a Simple Web Application
+# Project Title: BasicVoyager

 # Project Overview:

-The project aims to integrate the Basiq API into a simple web application to retrieve account balance information for a specific savings account at a specific bank.
+The project aims to integrate allow the user to connect to the their bank via PHP and get their account balance.
+The Basiq API was found to be a simple, accessible and inexpensive service to provide the API access and thus retrieve account balance information for a specific savings account at a specific bank.
 The user is a PHP developer who is familiar with APIs but had difficulty understanding how to use the Basiq dashboard and API.

 The project is divided into two main phases: